usdot-jpo-ode/wzdx/data-tables/metadata.md

 # Metadata
 This section describes the contents of a static file with information about the quality and context of data in the data feed.
-The files should be made available to data consumers through a link included in the [WZDx header data elements](https://github.com/usdot-jpo-ode/jpo-wzdx/blob/master/data-tables/wzdx-header-data.md).
+The files should be made available to data consumers through a link included in the [road_event_feed_info table](https://github.com/usdot-jpo-ode/jpo-wzdx/blob/v2editorial/data-tables/road_event_feed_info.md).

 The static file shall be encoded as a comma delimited text file.